 At the moment, people living with HIV should follow the same health advice as the general population.
 Should new evidence emerge that impacts people living with HIV, then updated information and advice will be made available.

-If you have recently returned from overseas …
+If you have recently travelled to Australia from overseas…

-Call the NSW Sexual Health Infolink on 1800 451 624 or call your GP or local sexual health clinic via phone or telehealth.
+Call the NSW Sexual Health Infolink on 1800 451 624 or call your doctor or local sexual health clinic via phone or telehealth.

 Remember: do not attend a health service in the first instance – be sure to call first.